Why do local listings matter?

 Note: Should you find duplicate listings of any single facility in one directory, once you claim each duplicate delete all but the most accurate.
 Search engines do not look fondly on duplicate records and individuals searching for storage view duplicate local listings as a sign of unprofessional, sloppy business.

-Create new local listings where none exist.
+Create new local listings where none exists.

-Here is a short list of the largest local listing sites.
+Here is a shortlist of the largest local listing sites.
 If your listings are complete and accurate on these sites that is half the battle right there.

 For a more complete list of relevant local listing sites, here’s a list to get started.